Emmionel/building_my_site/basic_layout.md

 <u> Languages of the site </u>: English and Greek.
 The basic site will be in English and Greek is as second language

+* Possibility to be also in Dutch and German
+* Maybe also book other domain names

 My image on the left side
 The following text as graphic that progresses: